Wikia/guidelines/ConsulAndServiceDiscovery/README.md

 # Introduction

 This document describes the consul usage and service discovery guidelines.
-This document is sure to evolve as we gain more experience with running consul in production.
+It should be considered a work in progress that will evolve as we gain more experience with running consul in production.
 If you have any questions please use the Wikia #consul chat channel.

 ## Introduction to Consul and Service Discovery

 For an introduction to consul please read the [documentation provided](https://www.consul.io/intro/) by the creators of consul.
-Read that first.

 Services can be "discovered" via DNS or the HTTP API.
 As an example, consider a query for a discussion service node.
 When using the DNS interface one would